Frequently Asked Questions

 After health and safety, many parents, understandably are concerned about costs.
 The program is designed to be cost neutral, meaning, that you will pay Holy Cross Tuition, Room, and in some cases, Board or partial Board.
-For more details on what your payments cover, as well as and budgeting tips for discretionary spending, please see the Money Matters page.

 Courses Grades and Credits